How does Impact 100 work?

 How do you decide who is awarded the grants?

-Each year, we solicit grant applications from hundreds of nonprofit organizations in five focus areas: Arts & Culture, Education, Environment, Family, and Health & Wellness.
+Each year, we solicit grant applications from hundreds of nonprofit organizations in five focus areas: Arts, Culture & Preservation; Education; Environment & Animal Welfare; Family; and Health & Wellness.
 We form five committees made up of our members, one for each focus area.
-Each committee is chaired by an Impact 100 member trained in facilitating the grant review process.
-The committee accepts and evaluates grant applications – by researching and visiting applicants – to arrive at their committee’s finalist.
+Each Focus Area Committee (FAC) is chaired by an Impact 100 member trained in facilitating the grant review process.
+The FAC accepts and evaluates grant applications – by researching and visiting applicants – to arrive at their committee’s finalist.
 We deliver information on the five finalists to each Impact 100 member for review.
 Then, we hold an annual meeting of the members where the finalists give a short presentation.
-At that meeting, members deliver a final decision by vote with each membership having an one vote.
+At that meeting, members deliver a final decision by vote with each membership having one vote.

 To get a better idea of the process, look at this year’s FAC meeting schedule here.